unmatched785/SimpleOrigin-Brave-Debloat/README.md

 ## Included presets

+### Origin + Hardening — Recommended
+The default recommended preset.

+This combines an Origin-like Brave feature reduction set with a practical privacy-hardening layer.

+It is the best starting point for most users who want a cleaner Brave configuration without manually selecting every toggle.

 ### Origin
-The **Origin** preset is the closest preset to Brave Origin upgrade-like behavior.
+The closest preset to **Brave Origin upgrade-like behavior** using managed policies.

-It focuses on Brave feature removal and telemetry reduction without bundling extra hardening choices that go beyond that scope.
+It focuses on Brave feature removal and core telemetry reduction without bundling extra hardening choices that go beyond that scope.

 ### Hardening
-The **Hardening** preset is stricter.
+A stricter privacy-oriented preset inspired by public Brave hardening guidance.

-It adds privacy-oriented controls such as:
+It focuses on the parts that map cleanly to managed policies, such as:

-- Safe Browsing reporting off
-- URL data collection off
-- feedback surveys off
-- browser sign-in off
-- Global Privacy Control on
-- Do Not Track on
+- reduced telemetry
 - WebRTC non-proxied UDP restriction
-- QUIC off
-- third-party cookies blocked
+- blocking third-party cookies
-- Sync off
-- extra Brave UI/bloat reduction

-Use **Origin** when you want the closest Origin-like preset.
-Use **Hardening** when you want a broader privacy-oriented preset.
+- disabling search suggestions
+- disabling background mode
+- disabling Rewards and Wallet

+### Custom
+Manual mode.
+Choose each policy toggle yourself.

 ## Scope recommendation